iunn-sh/ai-data-rights/presentation.md

 [Watch this before using generative AI](https://youtu.be/unPKJJjQP0A) 2023.11

-1. AI is a machin learning model, not a machine <!-- .element: class="fragment" -->
+1. AI is a machine learning model, not a machine <!-- .element: class="fragment" -->
 2. Use AI to empower, assist, and inspire you <!-- .element: class="fragment" -->
 3. AI can and will make mistakes <!-- .element: class="fragment" -->
 4. Critically evaluate responses <!-- .element: class="fragment" -->